radareorg/radare2-book/analysis/code_analysis.md

 It is a common sense that completely automated analysis can produce non sequitur results, thus radare2 provides separate commands for the particular stages of the analysis allowing fine-grained control of the analysis process.
 Moreover, there is a treasure trove of configuration variables for controlling the analysis outcomes.
-You can find them in `anal.*` and `emu.*` cfg variables namespaces.
+You can find them in `anal.*` and `emu.*` cfg variables' namespaces.

-One of the most important "basic" analysis commands is a set of `af` subcommands. `af` means "analyze function".
+One of the most important "basic" analysis commands is the set of `af` subcommands. `af` means "analyze function".
 Using this command you can either allow automatic analysis of the particular function or perform completely manual one.